liferay-search/liferay-docs/en/developer/reference/articles/02-project-templates/rest-template.markdown

 Gradle-specific files, but otherwise, appears exactly the same.

 The generated module is a working RESTful web service and is deployable to a
-@product@ instance.
+@sharepoint@ instance.
 To build upon the generated app, modify the project by adding logic and additional files to the folders outlined above.